IOTechSystems/edgebuilder-xpert-demo/v2.0_large-signals-demo/README.md

     edgebuilder-cli appDefinition add -f <path-to-app-def.json>
     e.g. edgebuilder-cli appDefinition add -f app-def.json
     ```
+   > **⚠ If you update the compose file, please remove the appDefinition and recreate it.**

 4. Add app config and config files

     The **app-config-file.json** defines the paths to app config files.